- What is FEES?

 - Portability to perform exam in the patient’s environment – intensive/specialty care type units/vents, medical floor, inpatient rehab, skilled nursing.
 No fatiguing transportation for medically fragile/cognitively impaired patients.
 Outpatient services also available.

-- Record entire exam (unlike VFSS where the fluoro is turned on and off during the exam).
-The endoscope is always “on” to view management of pharyngeal residues and secretions.
+- The endoscope is always “on” to view management of pharyngeal residues and secretions.

 Is FEES painful?